 As a trend trader, you want to stay in the market when momentum is strong.
 And it doesn’t matter whether the trend is positive or negative, as both can offer trading opportunities.
 During the flat market, however, most professional traders abstain from opening new deals.

 Here is the list of three things you could do while waiting for the market to gain momentum.

 It may not sound engaging, but this step is of utmost importance.
+Remember how important it is for a trader to keep a trading journal?
 A trading journal is a collection of all your trades and information related to them.
 What kind of information should it be?
 Everything you find relevant, from your emotional state to market observations.
 Put down market conditions the moment you open and close the deal, what went well and what could be improved, your mistakes and observations.
 When the market consolidates (becomes flat) it is time to review your trading journal, estimate the effectiveness of your trading system and make necessary adjustments.
 You can read more on the topic of trading journals in this article.
 Applied correctly, a trading journal can improve your overall trading performance.

 It is no secret that almost all exchange-traded assets are heavily affected by fundamental factors — economic, social, political etc. When the market stands still, there could be a fundamental explanation, that you could find and use for future reference.
 For example, when a company stock is traded in a narrow corridor, it probably means that the market is expecting a major announcement or an earnings report.
 During the flat market it is wise to carry out seasonal or sector analysis with the purpose of identifying new trading opportunities.
 Those of you interested in stock trading can also dedicate some time to reading economic and company reports.

 The flat market is also the time when you can conduct technical analysis with the help of available tools and indicators.
 Technical analysis can complement your trading system and deepen the understanding of the bigger picture.
 It is during this step that you can take a look at various assets on different timeframes and explore the market for abnormalities.